jazdal/coding-dojo-python-stack/python/flask/fundamentals/flask_project_guide.md

-# FLASK AND BOOTSTRAP PROJECT SETUP GUIDE
+# PYTHON / FLASK / BOOTSTRAP / SQL FULL-STACK PROJECT SETUP GUIDE
 ### Personal Notes by: Jasper Dalawangbayan

-This is a simple guide I made for creating a Flask project template with the Bootstrap library for web development, based on my learnings in the *Coding Dojo Python Web Development* Bootcamp.
+This is a simple guide I made for creating a full-stack Python / Flask / Bootstrap / SQL project template for web development, based on my learnings in the *Coding Dojo Python Web Development* Bootcamp.

 ### Recommended Tools:
 - Visual Studio Code (VS Code)
 - The latest version of Python

-1. *If you haven't done so yet:* Install the virtual environment tool (pipenv) using pip.
-Typing the following command in the terminal will globally install the virtual environment tool *pipenv*, so you only need to do this ONCE for all your Flask projects, and never again:
+1. *If you haven't done so yet:* Install the virtual environment tool *pipenv* using pip.
+Typing the following command in the terminal will globally install the virtual environment tool *pipenv*, so you only need to do this ONCE for all your projects, and never again:

     pip install pipenv

-2. Create a folder for your Flask project.
+2. Create a folder for your project.

-3. Inside your Flask project folder, create the following subfolders:
+3. Inside your project folder, create the following subfolders:
     - templates
     - static